 In addition to the warnings about these stocks, the team also delves into some sectors and investment classes that might also be in trouble.

 Even if you are starting a portfolio from scratch, this resource could provide valuable info about investments that have the potential to drag portfolios down.

 The Best of the Best: The ONLY Stocks That Can Safely 8X Your Money During America’s “Dead-Zone”

 Dan drops the details on some of his top stocks for what he refers to as America’s “Dead Zone.”

-He also says that they could provide up to 8X potential — even in today’s market conditions.
+He also says that they could provide up to 8X potential down the road.

 Although these types of stocks have already rocketed up more than 500% in the last few years, Dan believes they could have plenty of more gas in the tank.

-The report reveals everything you need to know about this opportunity, including supporting research, stock symbol, and the buy up to price.
+The report reveals everything you need to know about this opportunity, including supporting research, stock symbols, and the buy up to price.